tirmisula/tirmisula.github.io/content/posts/expectation-maximization.md

 {{< math.inline >}}
 <p>
-For each iterate step, we want:
+For each iterate step, we want likelihood larger:
 </p>
 {{</ math.inline >}}